dcanadillas/vault-cloudbees-jenkins/README.md

 This is a repo to configure your own [CloudBees Jenkins Distribution]() to demo your own [Vault]() integration using the [Vault Plugin]() for Jenkins.

+You are going to use a local docker container to run your CloudBees Jenkins Distribution, but if you want to do it using Jenkins OSS deployed on Kubernetes you can go [here](#if-you-want-to-run-jenkins-oss-in-kubernetes).

 ## Requirements

 * Docker installed in your machine